officelearn/azure-docs.sv-se/articles/azure-functions/durable/durable-functions-timers.md

 ---
-title: Timers i Durable Functions – Azure
+title: Timers in Durable Functions - Azure
-description: Lär dig hur du implementerar varaktiga timers i Durable Functions-tillägget för Azure Functions.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 11/03/2019
-ms.author: azfuncdf
-ms.openlocfilehash: a24d6e96df3abf385b0a64ec4bc7e1f1c248998b
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+description: Learn how to implement durable timers in the Durable Functions extension for Azure Functions. ms.topic: conceptual ms.date: 11/03/2019 ms.author: azfuncdf ms.openlocfilehash: c477a81801c1345d5be5f5f45419bb4776c875e0 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614628"
+ms.locfileid: "74231268"
 ---
-# <a name="timers-in-durable-functions-azure-functions"></a>Timers i Durable Functions (Azure Functions)
+# <a name="timers-in-durable-functions-azure-functions"></a>Timers in Durable Functions (Azure Functions)

-[Durable Functions](durable-functions-overview.md) tillhandahåller *varaktiga timers* för användning i Orchestrator-funktioner för att implementera fördröjningar eller ställa in timeout för asynkrona åtgärder.
-Varaktiga timers bör användas i Orchestrator-funktioner i stället för `Thread.Sleep` ochC#`Task.Delay` (), eller `setTimeout()` och `setInterval()` (Java Script).

-Du skapar en varaktig timer genom att anropa metoden `CreateTimer` (.NET) eller metoden `createTimer` (JavaScript) i [bindningen för Orchestration-utlösaren](durable-functions-bindings.md#orchestration-trigger).
-Metoden returnerar en uppgift som slutförs vid en angiven tidpunkt.
+[Durable Functions](durable-functions-overview.md) provides *durable timers* for use in orchestrator functions to implement delays or to set up timeouts on async actions.
+Durable timers should be used in orchestrator functions instead of `Thread.Sleep` and `Task.Delay` (C#), or `setTimeout()` and `setInterval()` (JavaScript).

+You create a durable timer by calling the `CreateTimer` (.NET) method or the `createTimer` (JavaScript) method of the [orchestration trigger binding](durable-functions-bindings.md#orchestration-trigger).
+The method returns a task that completes on a specified date and time.

-## <a name="timer-limitations"></a>Timer-begränsningar
+## <a name="timer-limitations"></a>Timer limitations

-När du skapar en timer som upphör att gälla 4:30 PM kommer det underliggande ständiga aktivitets ramverket att köa ett meddelande som bara är synligt på 4:30 PM.
-När du kör i Azure Functions förbruknings planen ser det nyligen synliga timer-meddelandet till att Function-appen aktive ras på en lämplig virtuell dator.
+When you create a timer that expires at 4:30 pm, the underlying Durable Task Framework enqueues a message that becomes visible only at 4:30 pm.
+When running in the Azure Functions Consumption plan, the newly visible timer message will ensure that the function app gets activated on an appropriate VM.

 > [!NOTE]
-> * Varaktiga timers är för närvarande begränsade till sju dagar.
-Om längre fördröjningar behövs kan de simuleras med hjälp av timer-API: er i en `while` slinga.
-> * Använd alltid `CurrentUtcDateTime` i stället för `DateTime.UtcNow` i .NET eller `currentUtcDateTime` i stället för `Date.now` eller `Date.UTC` i Java Script när du beräknar brand tiden för varaktiga timers.
-Mer information finns i artikeln om [begränsningar för Orchestrator-funktions kod](durable-functions-code-constraints.md) .
+> * Durable timers are currently limited to 7 days.
+If longer delays are needed, they can be simulated using the timer APIs in a `while` loop.
+> * Always use `CurrentUtcDateTime` instead of `DateTime.UtcNow` in .NET or `currentUtcDateTime` instead of `Date.now` or `Date.UTC` in JavaScript when computing the fire time for durable timers.
+For more information, see the [orchestrator function code constraints](durable-functions-code-constraints.md) article.

-## <a name="usage-for-delay"></a>Användning för fördröjning
+## <a name="usage-for-delay"></a>Usage for delay

-I följande exempel visas hur du använder varaktiga timers för att fördröja körningar.
-Exemplet utfärdar ett fakturerings meddelande varje dag i 10 dagar.
+The following example illustrates how to use durable timers for delaying execution.
+The example is issuing a billing notification every day for 10 days.

 ### <a name="c"></a>C#